23-24 SEASON PASSES NOW AVAILABLE!

 28 large spotlights ranging from 500 to 1500 watts in capacity are mounted on seven poles on the lower open slopes.
 Night skiing is offered initially two nights a week and the tickets are $1 for adults and $.50 for those 17 & under!

-1957 - Shelter Upgrades
+1957 - SHELTER UPGRADES

 The Shelter House receives a $93,000 upgrade providing indoor bathrooms, a ladies' lounge, and a large glassed-in sun porch providing unobstructed views of the ski area.
 The area is dedicated with a huge celebratory weekend in January of that winter season.